samb8s/PsrPopPy/README.md

 PsrPopPy
 ========

-(For full documentation, see http://samb8s.github.com/PsrPopPy/)
+(For full documentation, see http://samb8s.github.com/PsrPopPy/ or manual.pdf)

 Python implementation of PSRPOP (which was written by D Lorimer).
 Several of the old models from that (e.g. NE2001) are still included in their native fortran, since re-writing those is beyond the scope of this work.
 Currently, only a rudimentary makefile is included.
 This is something that needs work from a willing volunteer!